 The way CIPS works is that it sends the payment orders of one institution to the correspondent accounts of other institutions.

 Instead of directly facilitating the wire transfer of funds, CIPS ensures that each participant in the infrastructure is either a bank or must be affiliated with a bank.

 The primary appeal of CIPS is that it provides a streamlined, uniform, and standardized system for the international transfer of Chinese renminbi (RMB), or Yuan.

-Most people unfamiliar with the Chinese economy associate yuan as the country’s currency.
+Most people unfamiliar with the Chinese economy associate yuan with the country’s currency.

 The Chinese currency, however, has two names.

-The difference between Yuan (CNY) and Renminbi (RMB) is that the RMB is the official title of China’s currency and medium of exchange, while Yuan is more coloquial when spoken, but the Yuan also has two names too.
+💡Tip: The difference between Yuan (CNY) and Renminbi (RMB) is that the RMB is the official title of China’s currency and medium of exchange, while Yuan is more colloquial when spoken, but the Yuan also has two names too.